 Hope often deludes the foolish man.
 (Turkish proverb)

-Who was Guiseppe Garibaldi (1807-1882)?
-A short answer: Someone who sought to liberate his people and succeeded, something which the Jesus did not accomplish in his day, even though liberation was what Jews wanted a Messiah for.
+Guiseppe Garibaldi (1807–82) sought to liberate his people and succeeded, which the Jesus did not accomplish in his day, even though liberation was what Jews wanted a Messiah for.

 For his masterly military victories, Garibaldi is called the father of Modern Italy.
 After his last military actions he retired into private life on the Caprera island.